FairRootGroup/FairMQ/.github/PULL_REQUEST_TEMPLATE.md

 Describe your proposal.

-Mention any issue this PR is resolves or is related to.
+Mention any issue this PR resolves or is related to.

 ---